Norm Cash: Detroit Tigers

 In future years, Cash openly admitted to using an illegal corked bat during the 1961 season among others.
 He drilled a hole in his bats and filled it with a mixture of sawdust, cork and glue, an art that was taught to him in the minor leagues.
 (Studies done many years later concluded that corked bats provided little-to-no benefit except to serve as a significant psychological boost for their users.)
 His 1961 statistics turned out to be career highs which he did not come close to approaching again — in later years, he never reached 100 runs or 100 RBI, and never batted above .283.
-His 118-point drop to a .243 average in was the largest ever by a batting champion.
+His 118-point drop to a .243 average in was the largest ever by a batting champion, though he nearly matched his home run output from the previous season with 39.

 Cash later said of the 1961 season: "It was a freak.
 Even at the time, I realized that.
 Everything I hit seemed to drop in, even when I didn't make good contact.
 I never thought I'd do it again."

 Pitcher Mickey Lolich once asked Cash why he never hit for a high average after that season.
 "He told me, 'Jim Campbell pays me to hit home runs,'" said Lolich, referring to the team's general manager in those years.
 "Norm then said, 'I can get hits if I want to, just watch tomorrow.'
 The next day he went 3-for-4."

 On June 11, 1961, Cash became the first Detroit Tiger to hit a home run ball out of Tiger Stadium, clearing the right field roof.
 Cash would hit the ball over the same right-field roof three more times in his career.

 On June 27, 1963, he played an entire game at first base without a defensive chance, as the Minnesota Twins won 10–6.